opencast-ilias/OpenCast/doc/CONFIGURATION.md

 ##### API username
 Login of the user which will be used to call the API.

-*Note that the API user must have enough permissions to access all API nodes.
-Therefore it should have all Roles beginning with 'ROLE_API_'.*
+*Note that the API user must have enough permissions to access all API nodes and to switch user roles.
+Therefore it should have all roles beginning with 'ROLE_API_', plus the role 'ROLE_SUDO'*

 ##### API password
 Password for the above configured API user.